jaynamm/SoList/README.md

 * 191026 - created delete list function and source code refactoring (data set , adapter source , etc)
 * 191101 - applied function of edit list and delete list, applied ViewPager with Fragment, set CalendarView on another fragment.
 * 191102 - got date on listFragment, removed title bar and then put the date in that.
+* 191103 - update ViewPager and TabLayout, changed EditText form and style and then applied function that hide keyboard when click add Button and layout. finally, changed date format when input Database.

 ### Project TODO
 * 191024 - ~~apply recyclerview (complete)~~ and create function that change and delete list (trying)
 * 191026 - create change and ~~delete~~ function ~~and then code refactoring (all source)~~
 * 191101 - ~~apply edit list function and change delete list function on recylerView~~, ~~apply ViewPager~~ and ~~set calendar on another fragment.~~
 * 191102 - think about how to connect calendar and list and then how to show listView functions
+* 191103 - ~~update list Fragment~~ and do things that didn't yesterday